DARIAH-ERIC/lexicalresources/Schemas/TEILex0/README.md

   - fork this repository
   - clone your fork on your machine
-  - (optionally) create a branch for each new issue you're working on.
-You could be working in your master branch, but some issues may take longer than others, and you may want to enjoy some compartmentalization this way.
+  - create a branch for each new issue you're working on.
   - when you commit and push, you will be pushing to your fork (i.e. we won't be able to see your changes in our main repository (the so-called "upstream")
-  - when you are ready to submit, first make sure your local branch is up to date with our main repo by merging from the upstream (in GitHub Desktop: Branch > Merge into Current Branch... then select upstream/master)
-  - then create a pull request (in GitHub Desktop: Branch > Create Pull Request)
+  - when you are ready to submit your contribution to TEI Lex-0, create a pull request (in GitHub Desktop: Branch > Create Pull Request)
-  - once your pull request has been merged, you can safely
+  - once your pull request has been merged, you can safely delete the branch from which you created your pull request.

 ## Context